This page does not apply outside England, Wales and Scotland.

 There are somewhat different rules which can apply to Professional exams - but here again all aspects of the exams (including competence standards) are subject to the Equality Act.

 Both universities/colleges and work placement providers fall within the Equality Act as regards work placements.
-However, in some cases the education (rather than the employment) provisions of the Equality Act will apply, so that claims go to the County Court and not the employment tribunal.
+However, in some cases the education provisions of the Equality Act will apply, rather than the employment provisions.
+The main difference if the education provisions apply is that claims go to the County Court rather than the employment tribunal.
 See further Work placements.

 Various education bodies including universities are subject to both the 'general' and 'specific' duties under the PSED.
 The 'general' duty obliges the university etc to 'have due regard to' various things such as promoting equality of opportunity.
 More on the Public Sector Equality Duty...